np2048/Trots/crypto/gpg/verify.md

         $ gpg --import signing.key

-1. Make sure that the key is not tampered.
+1. Prepare your *gpg keychain* for key verification.
+Signing key verification is essential to make sure that the key was not tampered.
 You can achieve it by using the [Web of trust](https://en.wikipedia.org/wiki/Web_of_trust).
 Read the documentation on the site that you download the software from to find some tips about the verification process.

     Mainstream developers such as associated with *Debian* or *Gnome* often provide keys packages that you can install using your package manager.